10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 [Gulp](http://gulpjs.com/) - Gulp is also a task runner build on Node that offers a similar suite of plugins and solutions to Grunt.
 The biggest difference is Gulp allows you direct access to the [stream](https://nodejs.org/api/stream.html) of information from your source files and allows you to modify this data directly.

 [Webpack](https://webpack.github.io/) - Webpack is a bundler - the next generation of JavaScript/CSS development tools.
-At 10up we are actively building new projects with this library to expand our internal knowledge and find the best use cases.
+This tool will take any type of asset (JS/SASS/LESS/PNG/fonts) and bundle them together into a defined output.
 Webpack allows us to combine all of good parts of the above mentioned tools into a single file/command.

 <h2 id="package-managers">Package/Dependency Managers</h2>